RVignesh81204/Simon-Says-Game-/README.md

+# Teacher
+Shradha Khapra

+# Student
+R.Vignesh

 # Simon-Says-Game-
-This is Simon Says game made using html and JavaScript
+This is Simon Says game made using Html and JavaScript